-There is a new terminology in the telecommunications sector apart from calling which is Wi-Fi calling.
+There is a new terminology in the telecommunications sector apart from calling, which is Wi-Fi calling.
 Now, this term is very new so we understand that a majority of people might not have come across it.
-However, it is definitely worth noting what Wi-Fi calling means since it is the future of calling and a great feature too.
+However, it is worth knowing what Wi-Fi calling means.
+As it is the future of calling and an amazing feature too.
+So, what exactly is WiFi calling?

-So if this is the first time you have heard of WiFi calling, it is basically a way to call over a strong network while still calling from the same mobile number.
-Think of a scenario where you have a great WiFi network but poor cell reception, this is where it is most useful.
+So if this is the first time you have heard of WiFi calling, it is a way to talk and text on the smartphone from locations where it is difficult to reach a strong cellular phone signal.
+Think of a scenario where you have a great WiFi network but poor cell reception.
+This is where it is most useful.

 Also read: Get Set Go: Best Travel Apps On Android